A Decentralised Digital Token Architecture for Public Transport: Results

-The \textit{Request Signature} subroutine largest contributor to the latency of the \textit{Access Service} request.
+Of all the subroutines, the \textit{request signature} subroutine is the largest contributor to the latency experienced by passengers.
 It was hypothesised that the blind signing process contributed heavily to this latency.
-To test this hypothesis, two experiments were run, the results of which are shown in Figure~\ref{fig: access_by_n} and Figure~\ref{fig:blind_sign_vs_group_size}.
-The hypothesis that the signing functions contribute heavily to the \textit{Request Signature} latency was not substantiated by the evidence.
-The minimum response time of \textit{Request Signature} was 112 milliseconds while the execution time of the blind signing process takes 1.31 milliseconds with a group size of 256 bits.
+Figure~\ref{fig:blind_sign_vs_group_size} shows the result of an experiment to identify how the execution time of a blind signing process varies depending on the size of the integer group in which the cryptographic arithmetic takes place.
+This experiment ignores networking overhead and focuses on the execution speed of the cryptographic functions.
+The range of values on the independent axis was deemed sufficient to characterise both the relationship shown and to depict the signing times for probable choices in group size ranging from low-security (128 bits) to high-security (1024 bits).
+The hypothesis that the signing functions contribute heavily to the \textit{request signature} latency was not substantiated by the evidence.
+The minimum response time of \textit{request signature} was 112 milliseconds while the execution time of the blind signing process takes 1.31 milliseconds with a group size of 256 bits.
 The slow response time is likely due to the combination of two factors.
-First, \textit{Request Signature} has comparatively larger request bodies that need to be marshalled.
-Second, there are additional network requests that are needed to set up the blind signatures.
-Results shown in Figure~\ref{fig: access_by_n} support the former reason.
+First, \textit{request signature} has comparatively larger request bodies that need to be marshalled.
+Second, there are additional network requests that are needed in the setup stages of the blind signature protocol.
+We argue that the latter explanation is the dominant factor.
 Here, the only variable is the security parameter of the blinding protocol.
 A higher security parameter leads to larger signatures.
 Although the request bodies can be optimised further by removing redundancy\footnote{The current implementation encodes a value together with its modulus.
-The protocol that is being used is known \textit{a-priori} and these moduli only need to be defined once.
-Removing these moduli from subsequent requests would reduce the size of the request body and could speed up marshalling and un-marshalling.}, it is unlikely that much can be done in reducing the fixed networking costs.
+The protocol that is being used is known \textit{a priori}, and these moduli are defined only once.
+Removing these moduli from subsequent requests would reduce the size of the request body and could speed up marshalling and un-marshalling.}, it is unlikely that much can be done to reduce the fixed networking costs.

-Table~\ref{tab:response_sizes} depicts the response sizes of the individual sub-requests in the \textit{Access Service} interaction.
-These values were collected alongside the load data and therefore do not include the outgoing request sizes.
-The responses are in general larger than the request sizes.
-Therefore, a conservative upper bound for the \textit{Access Service} interaction can be estimated by doubling the total value.
-These values were generated based on requesting a signature with a single public key.
-In the TfL use-case, multiple public keys might need to be escrowed, which would result in a linear increase in request and response sizes.
-The credit associated with each key and the corresponding ease of use will, therefore, need to be traded off against data usage.